-- 1. Analysis of pharmacopoeial compounds and their formulations by UV Vis spectrophotometer, RNA & DNA estimation - 2.
-Simultaneous estimation of multi component containing formulations by UV spectrophotometry - 3.
-Experiments based on HPLC - 4.
-Experiments based on Gas Chromatography - 5.
-Estimation of riboflavin/quinine sulphate by fluorimetry - 6.
+- Analysis of Pharmacopoeial compounds and their formulations by UV Vis spectrophotometer, RNA & DNA estimation - Simultaneous estimation of multi component containing formulations by UV spectrophotometry - 3.
+Experiments based on Column chromatography - 4.
+Experiments based on HPLC - 5.
+Experiments based on Gas Chromatography - 6.
+Estimation of riboflavin/quinine sulphate by fluorimetry - 7.
 Estimation of sodium/potassium by flame photometry